 Core Web Vitals (CWVs) are a way for Google to break down the different aspects of a site’s load speed.
 The three contributing metrics are:

-Although page speed doesn’t affect crawl budget itself, it does impact your site’s indexability.
+Although page speed doesn’t affect crawl budget, it impacts your site’s indexability.

 Google’s mission is to provide the best page to answer searchers’ queries, but it goes beyond just the words on the page.
 Even if your page has the correct information, user experience plays a big role, and one of the key ways Google measures user experience is through CWVs.

-The truth is many users won’t even wait longer than three seconds for a page to load before they bounce; and after seeing the buttons not working, most people won’t trust the site to make a purchase.
-This predicted behavior is backed up by studies showing that pages loading in 0 – 2 seconds have the highest conversion rate and ecommerce sites that load within a second convert 2.5x more visitors than those load in 5 seconds.
+Most users won’t even wait longer than three seconds for a page to load before they bounce, and after seeing the buttons not working, most people won’t trust the site.
+Studies also show that pages loading in 0 – 2 seconds have the highest conversion rate, and ecommerce sites that load within a second convert 2.5x more visitors than those that load in 5 seconds.

 5. Improve Internal Linking and Site Structure